feross/SpoofMAC/README.md

 ### Startup Installation Instructions

-If you want to automatically change your MAC address on computer startup, then run the following:
+If you want to automatically change your MAC address on computer startup, then run the following commands in Terminal:

 ```bash
 mkdir ~/Scripts